-The retina is a sensitive tissue of the eye and contains a multitude of blood vessels.
-These vessels may grow and proliferate anomalously, be it from birth or acquired, leadinf to different vascular tumours of the retina.
+The retina is a sensitive tissue of the eye containing a multitude of blood vessels.
+These vessels may grow and proliferate anomalously, be it from birth or acquired, leading to different vascular tumours of the retina.

 There are four types:

 - Capillary hemangioblastoma (which is occasionally associated with Von Hippel-Lindau syndrome)

 - Cavernous hemangioma